-The variant management sub group agreed that it should be determined whether a topic should and can be addressed through a policy proposal or is relevant but is considered out of the policy scope and therefore should be considered advise to cctld managers, with a link background material regarding the topic.
-To do so, the group will first decide whether a topic/issue is a policy matter or not, and if not, whether the WG should /could include a reference as responsibility for the cctld manager.
-The goal is to ensure that ccTLD Managers involved in IDNs are aware of issues, risks and potential solutions to address the issues or mitigate the risks.
+The variant management sub group agreed that it should be determined whether an issue is relevant and if so, whether it should be addressed through a policy proposal or - if considered out of the policy scope - should be considered advise to cctld managers, with a link background material regarding the topic.
+To do so, the group will first decide whether a topic/issue should be addressed and if so, it is considered as policy matter or the WG should /could and advise and include a reference to the background material.
+Implementtion of the advise is not mandatory, but expected.
+The goal is to ensure that ccTLD Managers and otehrs involved in IDNs are aware of issues, risks and potential solutions to address the issues or mitigate the risks.